We all know there are a ton of things to do in Paris. After all, it is one of Europe’s top travel destinations.

 Speaking of cemeteries, Paris has some hauntingly beautiful cemeteries, many of which are worth an afternoon stroll.

-It may sound like the hideout of a serial killer, but the Catacombs of Paris was actually born out of necessity in the late 1700s.
+It may sound like the hideout of a serial killer, but the Catacombs was actually born out of necessity in the late 1700s.

 Cemeteries were too full and mass graves were causing damage to the buildings next to them.
 Remains were moved to empty mines to help reinforce them so that they did not collapse.